LooDaHu/ARORA_General_-Introduction/Welcome file.md

  2. There are five files with STAR notation need us to work on.
 Let's get into there one by one.

 ## Models.py
 We can create our models at models.py.
-There can be more than one model in the models.py, which means there can be
+There can be more than one model in the models.py, which means there can be more than one model in a application.

+Basically, Django database is based on ORM,

 ## Switch to another file